stevejay/react-roving-tabindex/README.md

 ### Issues

 - The `@types/styled-components` package is currently downgraded to v4.1.8 because of [this issue](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/33311).
 This only affects the Storybook build.

-## TODO

-- Own handling of click and keydown (integrating them with the hook's handlers).